-NumVerify is a full-fledged and powerful RESTful web service that allows global number validation and lookup service in more than 230 countries around the globe.
+NumVerify is a full-fledged and powerful RESTful web service that allows global number validation and lookup services in more than 230 countries around the globe.

 NumVerify API is easy to integrate.

-NumVerify API is platform agnostic and offers a simple connection in any platform.
-Moreover, with the power of Delphi, you can send and receive phone number validation information without coding because of low-code app development features.
+The NumVerify API is platform agnostic and offers a simple connection in any platform.
+Moreover, with the power of Windows IDE, you can send and receive phone number validation information without coding because of low-code app development features.

-How to integrate NumVerify API into Delphi FireMonkey application?
+How to integrate NumVerify API into the Delphi FireMonkey application?

 What exactly is the NumVerify API?

 NumVerify API is a product built and maintained by apilayer and helping millions of developers to automate complex processes using solid RESTful web services.

 - Number Validation – Keep your user database clean and fight fraud by validating.